 opened WNET’s Great Performances

 series on the PBS network in September of 1981.
-Floyd's latest opera, Cold Sassy Tree
+Cold Sassy Tree

-(2000) received its premiere at Houston Grand Opera in April 2000.
-Subsequently, it has been performed by Austin Lyric Opera, Central City Opera, Lyric Opera of Kansas City, Opera Carolina, Opera Omaha, San Diego Opera, and Utah Opera.
+received its premiere at Houston Grand Opera in April 2000.
+Subsequently, it has been performed by Austin Lyric Opera, Central City Opera, Lyric Opera of Kansas City, Opera Carolina, Opera Omaha, San Diego Opera, Utah Opera, and Atlanta Opera.
+Prince of Players

-(1993), commissioned by the American Choral Directors Association.
+(1993), his large-scale work for chorus, bass-baritone soloist, and orchestra, was commissioned by the American Choral Directors Association.

 This biography can be reproduced free of charge in concert programs with the following credit: